abajwa-hw/single-view-demo/LAB-STEPS.md

 sqoop job -list
 ```

-- Run first iteration of Sqoop job to import users from MySQL to staging table
+- Run the first iteration of Sqoop job to import users from MySQL to staging table
 ```
 sqoop job -exec persons_staging
 ```